Supermacka/RecipeManagerApp/README.md

 **Instructions:**
 1. Download and connect to SQL Server Management Studio (SSMS): https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15
-2. Download and save the RecipeManagerApp.
+2. Download and save the RecipeManagerApp file/folder.
-3.
+3. Locating the location of the saved file/folder go to:
+"RecipeManagerApp-main" --> "RecipeManager_Winform", and then open the file "RecipeManager_Winform.csproj".
+4. Having opened the program in Visual Studio.
+Open the Package Manager Console (PMC) and write: Update-Database
+5. Run the program!